PEPCheckDefiniteQEP#

 Input Parameter#

-• pep - eigensolver context
+• pep - the polynomial eigensolver context

 Output Parameters#